 PROCEDURES: The annual revision of the U.S. Department of Health and Human Services (HHS) poverty income guidelines is published in the Federal Register.
-However, the publication has been delayed.
-The guidelines can also be accessed at HHS website.
+The guidelines are accessible at the HHS website, as well.

 Attached is a table displaying the revised guidelines showing income eligibility limits at 200 percent of the poverty guidelines per the requirements contained in Section 412(7) of the Energy Conservation and Production Act (42 U.S.C.
 6862(7)).
 Adjusted tables for Alaska and Hawaii are also included.
-These guidelines are effective as of January 11, 2019, and apply to both farm and non-farm families.
+These guidelines are effective as of January 12, 2022, and apply to both farm and non-farm families.
 American Samoa, Guam, Northern Arapaho, Northern Marianas, Puerto Rico and US Virgin Islands must select the appropriate set of poverty guidelines and include them in their State Plans for review and approval by DOE prior to use.